koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_23_cost-and-transit-time-comparisons.md

-# Cost and Transit Time Comparisons
+# Slide 23 of Lecture 10 contains information about Cost and Transit Time Comparisons

 Costs and Transit Time 2006* vs. 2017
 (40’ Container with 10 t from Shanghai, China to Hamburg, Germany)